 The fat can be butter, oil, bacon fat (my favorite) or lard.
 The French traditionally use butter.
 The flour is cooked into the fat where it loses it’s raw flavor and takes on a slightly nutty flavor.
 The longer you cook the flour, the darker the roux gets.
 The darker a roux gets, the more flavor it develops but you lose some of the thickening property.

-When making roux, you want to cook over medium heat and stir constantly to prevent burning the flour.
+When making roux, you want to cook over medium heat, preferably in a cast iron skillet (holds heat really well) and stir constantly to prevent burning the flour.
 If it is cooking too fast, simply reduce heat.
 If you are making a light colored roux, it will cook up in just a few minutes.
 From this basic roux recipe, you can add liquid to make sauces or add directly to soups and stews as a thickener.

 The nicknames of roux according to its darkness: